 Noisey: It physically altered your playing.

 Yeah, I was physically altered.
 I wasn’t writing almost any songs on guitar because I wasn’t enjoying playing guitar.
 I was writing a lot on piano, I was writing a lot on the computer.
 And also, I had these two cataclysmic shifts in my life of quitting drinking and falling in love, moving to Los Angeles, and marrying an actress.
 It was an interesting chapter in my life that I’m glad I experienced.
-But for me, I realised that because of the company I was keeping in Los Angeles, I was becoming very closed off, personally.
+But for me, I realized that because of the company I was keeping in Los Angeles, I was becoming very closed off, personally.
 I found myself not wanting to share as much of myself that I had historically shared on records, or at least the perception of which I’d shared on records, because of who I was with and the fear of people connecting dots in a way that would expose myself and my then wife to a level of scrutiny that I felt uncomfortable with.

 You once said that it turned people off.
 Does your fans’ perception of an album affect how you perceive it?